 In the past five years, I’ve shot just about everything you can shoot as a professional photographer.
-I’ve been hired to shoot almost every sport imaginable and events that range from high school class reunions and Nigerian naming ceremonies to business conferences and appearances by First Lady Michele Obama.
+I’ve been hired to shoot almost every sport imaginable and events that range from high school class reunions and Nigerian naming ceremonies to business conferences and high-profile political visits.

 That being said, I no longer shoot family portrait sessions and I do not do maternity, newborn or child photography.
-And beginning this year, I no longer offer boudoir shoots either.
+While I may pick it up again in the future, at this moment I currently do not offer boudoir shoots either.

 Why?
 Well, quite honestly, I've learned over the past few years that you should only shoot things that you truly enjoy and while I have nothing but respect for those willing to do family portraits or child photography, it's not what I enjoy doing and not fair for my clients for me to just go through the motions for a paycheck.

 I would love to recommend you to some of my favorite family photographers however so, if you'd like a list of great family-friendly professionals, shoot me an email and I'll send it right over.

 What does your pricing entail?

 I've spent a LOT of time thinking about my pricing over the years.
 When I first started shooting weddings, I tried to keep my pricing as low as possible because I was still learning and didn't feel confident enough to charge a fair-market value for my services.
 Nowadays, I still keep my prices as low as possible but I factor in the costs of doing business and what I consider a fair rate for my experience.